-The Australian CVO (or delegate) chairs the CCEAD as the representative of the Australian Government Department of Agriculture, Water and the Environment (or equivalent) and is responsible for reporting to the NMG.
-As the Australian delegate to the World Organisation for Animal Health (OIE), the Australian CVO is responsible for meeting international reporting obligations and maintaining international market access.
+The Australian CVO (or delegate) chairs the CCEAD as the representative of the Australian Government Department of Agriculture, Fisheries and Forestry (or equivalent) and is responsible for reporting to the NMG.
+As the Australian delegate to the World Organisation for Animal Health (WOAH), the Australian CVO is responsible for meeting international reporting obligations and maintaining international market access.

-The CVO of the affected jurisdiction(s) is responsible for preparing and submitting an EADRP (and consulting the affected industry(s) in doing so) and providing all relevant information on the incident to the CCEAD as soon as possible.
+The CVO of the affected jurisdiction(s) is responsible for preparing and submitting an EADRP (in consultation with the affected industry(s) in doing so) and providing all relevant information on the incident to the CCEAD as soon as possible.